 Bluetooth codec support includes LDAC, putting the Evo in unique territory as mid-range buds that work with Sony's hi-res codec.
 To get that hi-res experience, you do need to tweak a setting in the 1More Music app.
 Under Bluetooth Connection Setup, select Priority on Sound Quality, and the Evo will always play the best audio quality available — provided your phone supports it, and the app you're listening from also offers higher quality.

-The app is important for other reasons, like in how you apply both active noise cancelation (ANC) and the Transparency mode.
+The app is also important for other reasons, like in how you apply both active noise cancelation (ANC) and the Transparency mode.
 ANC has four modes, one of which (Adaptive) fluctuates based on how much background noise the six mics pick up.
 WNR, for wind noise reduction, is much as it sounds, though results are mixed, in my opinion.
 Strong and mild had minor differences to my ears.

 Transparency is pretty good, and I particularly liked the Voice Enhancement setting that made it easier to talk and hear people without taking the earbuds off.
 Mind you, if you do take either one off, playback automatically pauses, thanks to the wear sensors embedded in each earbud.
 Put them back on and playback continues.
 It's actually a custom feature you can adjust in the app as well, in case you prefer not to have that feature active.